akka/akka/akka-contrib/docs/aggregator.rst

 Aggregator Pattern
 ==================
-It is currently not straightforward to write an actor that aggregates data from multiple other actors and updates its state based on those responses.
+The aggregator pattern supports writing actors that aggregate data from multiple other actors and updates its state based on those responses.
 It is even harder to optionally aggregate more data based on the runtime state of the actor or take certain actions (sending another message and get another response) based on two or more previous responses.

 A common thought is to use the ask pattern to request information from other actors.
 However, ask creates another actor specifically for the ask.
 We cannot